Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

-of the frequency- and direction-dependent refractive indices and the corresponding polarization vectors.
+In summary, Eq.~\eqref{eq_central} is the central equation for the joint determination of the frequency- and direction-dependent refractive indices and the corresponding polarization vectors.
 The logic of this central equation is this: the frequency and the direction of the wavevector are independent variables which, in principle, can be prescribed arbitrarily; these being given, Eq.\ \eqref{eq_central} determines the refractive index and via Eq.~\eqref{eq_ModWaveVec} the modulus of the wavevector, as well as the possible polarization vectors of the proper oscillations with the given frequency and direction.